timon-k/next-nats-k8s-demo/README.md

   in a real-world setup.
 - JetStream subscriptions are left dangling (dangling consumers) in case of next.js server terminations (the SSE stream should be closed properly in this case, currently it is not).
+- Under HTTP1.X each client can only have a maximum of 5 SSE sessions with the same host.
+  Not a problem for our chat app (since it only has one SSE connection anyways), but in real deployments you would want to circumvent this problem by using a HTTP/2 ingress for K8s.

 ## Design decisions